Modelling the behavior of human crowds as coupled active-passive dynamics of interacting particle systems: Numerical results

 \subsection{The stationary occupation number profiles}

+Stationary crowd groups play an important role in studying the influences of pedestrian walking patterns \cite{Yi2015}.
+There are many applications of such stationary crowd groups, including walking path prediction, destination prediction, personality prediction, abnormal even detection, and self-organization phenomena \cite{Kok2016,Yi2014,Yi2015,Cirillo2017}.
+Moreover, from the statistical mechanics perspective, it is worth looking at the stationary state to detect non-trivial behaviors as time elapses beyond a characteristic walking timescale.
+When the system reaches a final stationary state, such a state can measure the outgoing fluxes of active-passive human groups.
 In this subsection, we examine the stationary state of our model following the ideas of an analysis discussed in \cite{Cirillo2020}.
 In particular, we modify the model presented in Section \ref{model} by considering the room with two doors, top and bottom.
 The bottom door, located at the bottom row of the lattice $\Lambda$, is symmetric with respect to its median column.
 It has the same width as the top door.
 We assume that every \textquotedblleft particle\textquotedblright \ exiting the domain via the top door is introduced back at one site randomly chosen among possible empty sites of the bottom door, see Fig. \ref{fig:fig5}.
 Then, the system will reach a stationary state.

 Note that there is a slight fluctuation in the total number of active and passive particles due to the fact that particles may enter waiting lists during evolution.
 Moreover, the total number of particles $N$ in the system is conserved by considering both the room and the waiting lists.